 The Button widget provides links to open pages, windows, and section views in your app, scroll to a particular block or to the top of the page, or go to a web address.
 You can use a data source to provide dynamic buttons for which the text or link changes based on a feature selection (such as in a map or list).
 You can choose from different styles, sizes, and colors to design buttons.

 Use this widget to support app design requirements such as the following:

 - You have a feature layer that contains URLs to websites, and you want to use a button as a link to open the website associated with a selected feature.

 - Your app has multiple pages and a menu on the home page to access each page.
 You also have several sections that you want users to get to quickly.
 You can create buttons that return a user to the home page or that advance to relevant sections or pages from anywhere in the app.

 When you add a Button widget to the page, the Quick style window appears next to the widget where you can select from preset designs that coordinate with your app’s theme.
 (To access this window again later, click the Quick style button on the widget’s toolbar.)
-You can also configure your button design by choosing colors and fonts for regular and hover states in the advanced settings.
+You can also configure your button design by choosing colors and fonts for default and hover states in the advanced settings.

 If you connect the button to a data source, such as a feature layer, you can use the feature data to populate the button’s text or URL of the link.

 The Button widget includes the following settings: